 A Tehran-based Iran analyst noted that “almost all of the accepted candidates [in the 2021 election were] less likely to compete with Raisi,” and thus, the council “ended the election before it started.”
 Iranian voters were limited to choose from candidates that were deemed acceptable and desirable by the establishment.
 Under Jannati’s leadership, Rouhani's allies were largely rejected, and thus the presidential election was paved for the victory of Ebrahim Raisi.

-The Assembly of Experts is an 88-member body tasked with selecting the supreme leader and overseeing his conduct.
-In practice, however, the supreme leader is unaccountable and has final say over all matters of state.
+The Assembly of Experts is an 88-member body tasked with selecting the Supreme Leader and overseeing his conduct.
+In practice, however, the Supreme Leader is unaccountable and has the final say over all matters of state.
 In fact, the Assembly of Experts often takes its cues from the Office of the Supreme Leader.
-Jannati once made this point explicit, saying, “the Assembly of Experts must support the supreme leader regularly and continuously to help him establish his authority.”
+Jannati once made this point explicit, saying, “the Assembly of Experts must support the Supreme Leader regularly and continuously to help him establish his authority.”
+Given that the Assembly of Experts members are elected from a heavily-vetted shortlist of eligible candidates, they act at the Supreme Leader’s discretion rather than as an obstacle to his rule.
+Their loyalty ensures the continuation of Khamenei’s hardline legacy after he passes.
 Jannati has been a member of the Assembly of Experts since 1983, first representing Khuzestan until 1998 and later Tehran.

-In 1989, following the death of Supreme Leader Khomeini, the Assembly of Experts had to select a new supreme leader.
+In 1989, following the death of Supreme Leader Khomeini, the Assembly of Experts had to select a new Supreme Leader.
 The candidates to succeed Khomeini ranged from Akbar Hashemi Rafsanjani to Khomeini’s son, Ahmad.
-A debate ensued as to whether the Islamic Republic should establish a council to rule in place of a single supreme leader.
-Jannati gave an influential speech in the Assembly of Experts, contending that individual leadership was preferable to council leadership, because it would not be subject to discord.
-The speech, alongside Rafsanjani’s lobbying, was instrumental in the assembly’s decision to select Khamenei as the next supreme leader.
+A debate ensued about whether the Islamic Republic should establish a council to rule in place of a single Supreme Leader.
+Jannati gave an influential speech in the Assembly of Experts, contending that individual leadership was preferable to council leadership because it would not be subject to discord.
+The speech, alongside Rafsanjani’s lobbying, was instrumental in the assembly’s decision to select Khamenei as the next Supreme Leader.

 Members of the Assembly of Experts are Mujtahids (Islamic theologians), elected to eight-year terms through popular vote, although candidates have to be vetted by the Guardian Council before they can stand for election.
-The chairman is then elected by members of the assembly.
-Jannati first ran for the chairmanship in 2007, but he lost to former president Rafsanjani, a pragmatist who, despite lobbying in favor of Supreme Leader Khamenei in 1989, has advocated for collective leadership instead of a single supreme leader.
+Members of the assembly then elect the chairman.
+Jannati first ran for the chairmanship in 2007, but he lost to former president Rafsanjani, a pragmatist who, despite lobbying in favor of Supreme Leader Khamenei in 1989, has advocated for collective leadership instead of a single Supreme Leader.
 While elections for the Assembly of Experts are held every eight years, members of the assembly cast their votes to select a chairman every two years.
 Jannati lost the election for the chairmanship in 2007.
 His fortunes changed in 2016.

-Before the vote for the chairmanship, the supreme leader called on the assembly to affirm its “revolutionary” character.
+Before the vote for the chairmanship, the Supreme Leader called on the assembly to affirm its “revolutionary” character.
 His wishes for the quasi-elected body were clearly met, given the political mobilization behind Jannati.
 Meddling from the Office of the Supreme Leader also took place as Iran’s Supreme Leader’s intelligence and security advisor, Asghar Mir-Hejazi, reportedly intervened to pave the way for Jannati’s chairmanship.
-In line with the supreme leader’s wishes, a large number of moderates in the assembly then voted for Jannati.
-The outcome showed that a group of hardliners, with the backing of the supreme leader, still wielded outsize influence within both the Guardian Council and the Assembly of Experts, despite a newly-inked nuclear deal, which some observers hoped would lead to moderation in Iranian politics.
-Jannati’s election to the chairmanship of the assembly also showed his own influence as secretary of the Guardian Council, as he helped screen out potential candidates for the assembly that could have voted against him for chairman.
+In line with the Supreme Leader’s wishes, many moderates in the assembly then voted for Jannati.
+The outcome showed that a group of hardliners, with the backing of the Supreme Leader, still wielded outsize influence within both the Guardian Council and the Assembly of Experts, despite a newly-inked nuclear deal, which some observers hoped would lead to moderation in Iranian politics.
+Jannati’s election to the assembly chairmanship also showed his influence as secretary of the Guardian Council, as he helped screen out potential candidates for the assembly that could have voted against him for chairman.

-Jannati’s influence as chairman is not restrained to the assembly.
-He injects his opinion into political debates, especially regarding the repression of dissent and foreign policy.
-For example, Jannati advocates for the “resistance economy,” a phrase coined by Supreme Leader Khamenei to encapsulate efforts to circumvent international sanctions, as opposed to sanctions relief through international accords.
-He even called on then-President Rouhani to apologize to the people of Iran for ignoring the supreme leader’s wishes with regard to the negotiation of the nuclear deal.
-In doing so, he was attempting to remove blame for the failed nuclear deal and floundering economy from the supreme leader, and displace it onto Rouhani.
-In response to these accusatory statements, the outspoken then-Deputy Speaker of Parliament from Tehran Ali Motahari stepped in to defend Rouhani’s government, arguing that the “Assembly of Experts has no legal right to interfere in cases such as the JCPOA or to set agendas for the president or parliament.”
+As chairman of the Assembly of Experts, Jannati injects his opinion into political debates, especially regarding the repression of dissent and foreign policy.
+For example, Jannati advocates for the “resistance economy,” a phrase coined by Supreme Leader Khamenei to encapsulate efforts to circumvent international sanctions instead of sanctions relief through international accords.
+He even called on then-President Rouhani to apologize to the people of Iran for ignoring the Supreme Leader’s wishes about the nuclear deal negotiation.
+In doing so, he was attempting to remove blame for the failed nuclear deal and floundering economy from the Supreme Leader and displace it onto Rouhani.
+In response to these accusatory statements, the outspoken then-Deputy Speaker of Parliament from Tehran, Ali Motahari, stepped in to defend Rouhani’s government, arguing that the “Assembly of Experts has no legal right to interfere in cases such as the JCPOA or to set agendas for the president or parliament.”

 In another foray into politics, Jannati issued a statement that strongly rejected any criticism directed at Supreme Leader Khamenei.
-He said, “Denying the guardianship of the supreme leader is the same as denying God.”
-By likening the supreme leader with God, he laid the groundwork to punish protestors and dissidents as though they had committed apostasy.
-This declaration goes to further demonstrate Jannati’s steadfast loyalty to the supreme leader and his unwavering conviction to the core precept of velayat-e faqih.
+He said, “Denying the guardianship of the Supreme Leader is the same as denying God.”
+By likening the Supreme Leader to God, he laid the groundwork to punish protestors and dissidents as though they had committed apostasy.
+This declaration further demonstrates Jannati’s steadfast loyalty to the Supreme Leader and his unwavering conviction to the core precept of velayat-e faqih.

 Ayatollah Arafi’s academic and religious roles within the regime support his candidacy for this position.
 He has occupied key Friday Prayer leadership positions, along with high-level appointments such as membership on the Supreme Council for Cultural Revolution, the head of Islamic Seminaries of Iran, and chairman and former president of Al-Mustafa International University.
 On the other hand, Ayatollah Arafi lacks political experience.
 He lost an election for a seat on the Assembly of Experts in 2016.